scottgriv/Portfolio-Website/content/featured/Business-Website/index.md

   - Netlify
   - React
   - JavaScript
-  - HTML
-  - CSS
 ---

-A great starter static business website with multiple menu options and features.
-Built with Gatsby and hosted with Netlify.
+A dynamic and versatile static business website, expertly crafted using Gatsby for optimal performance and hosted on Netlify for reliability.
+This website comes with a multitude of menu options and features, catering to diverse business needs.
+Additionally, it includes a dedicated section for a product or app landing page, perfect for showcasing new releases, features, and driving user engagement.